visgl/deck.gl/src/experimental-layers/src/text-layer/text-layer.md

 Method called to specify screen space offset relative to the `coordinates` in pixel unit.
 This function is rarely used in common cases.

 ### Font Style and Character Set Support
-Currently, the layer uses a monospaced font style called [Lucida Console](https://en.wikipedia.org/wiki/Lucida#Lucida_Console).
-While this meets most of the usage scenarios, you can customize to use your own font styles or unicode characters.
-Basically, you need to generate the texture atlas for the character set.
-Look at `font.png` and `font.json` in the `font` folder for details.
-You may find a few open source libraries for doing this.
-The one used in this example can be found [here](https://github.com/rivulet-zhang/Font-Atlas-Generator).

-In addition, the layer only supports the ASCII character set for now.
+Currently, the layer uses a monospaced font style called [Lucida Console](https://en.wikipedia.org/wiki/Lucida#Lucida_Console) and only supports the ASCII character set.
 If the text label happens to contain unicode characters, the layer replaces them with a single space and renders the text label without throwing an error.